Kaiochao/Nepforce-bot/README.md

 - Create test app: https://discordapp.com/developers/applications/me

 ## Code style
-It does not matter a lot, but would I use [standard.js](https://standardjs.com/)
+It does not matter a lot, but I use [standard.js](https://standardjs.com/)

 ## Todo
 Make issue to add ideas